gman999/doc/openbsd/soekris-4801-openbsd.md

 	Allow root ssh login? (yes, no, prohibit-password) [no] no

-	What timezone are you in? ('?' for list) [(local timezone guess)]

-Next determine the disk to which OpenBSD is installed.

 	Available disks are: sd0 sd1 sd2.

-In this case, standard output noted that the CF card is located on sd2.
 An incorrect choice here, such as selecting the bootstrap computer's disk, will mean overwriting the wrong disk.

 Type __?__ to verify the correct disk.